 Being friends with an ex is always a tricky business.
-If someone was a big part of your life, it’s natural that you would want to keep a connection with them—but there might be unresolved or confusing feelings.
+If someone was a big part of your life, it’s natural you would want to keep a connection with them—but there might be unresolved or confusing feelings.
 And once you’re in a new relationship, things get even more complicated.
-But can you still be friends with an ex once you’re married?
-Or does marriage draw a line in the sand?
+But can you still be friends with an ex once you’re married, or does marriage draw a line in the sand?

 Take Your Social Situation Into Account

 Why would you want to be friends with your ex if you weren't close friends?
 Wouldn't cutting them out be easier?
 Well, you need to think of your whole social situation.
 If you have a lot of friends in common, if they know your family, or if you regularly run into each other, it’s just not useful to have bad blood between you.

 Instead, talk to your partner and explain that this person is a part of your life whether you like it or not—then work together to find the best way to move forward.